highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 The user sees the change in the Tablet.

-## Material Tab
+# Material Tab

 Click on the preset buttons to create a material entity or choose from the drop down menu to select "shadeless" or "hifi-pbr" to start with small material property adjustments (See method *updateMaterial()* in avatarCustomization101.js [avatarCustomization101.js](appResources/appData/resources/avatarCustomization101.js)).

-Have fun with playing with the different options!
+Have fun with playing with the different options in the app!
 The "Default" button will delete the material entity and you can start again.

-A material entity's property format is:
+#### Material Entity Property Format

 ```Javascript
 {